elsonwu/restapi/README.md

 	}

 #Customized API response
-You don't like my defualt response or even don't like to return json?
+You don't like the defualt response data struct or even don't like json?

 	//Default
 	{